Baby Face (film): Plot

-She deboards and searches for Courtland.
-She finds him in his office where he has shot himself in the abdomen but is still alive.
-She tearfully professes her love for him and tells him he can have all of her money.
-During the ambulance ride, a paramedic assures her Courtland will likely survive.
-Lily accidentally drops her jewelry case, spilling money and jewels on the floor.
-When the paramedic points this out, she tearfully tells him they do not matter anymore.
+She searches for Courtland and finds him in his office where he shot himself in the abdomen but still lives.
+She professes her love for him and says that he can have all of her money.
+During the ambulance ride, Lily accidentally drops her jewelry case, spilling money and jewels on the floor.
+When a paramedic points this out, she tearfully says that they do not matter anymore.
 Courtland opens his eyes and sees Lily.